OUT OF THE UNKNOWN

 An oxygen mask is applied quickly to the

-and regular.
+pronounced and regular.
 When the mask is removed however, the assembled

 crowd is shocked to see that the face is deathly pale.
 Opening it’s

-eyes, the figure says slowly and menacingly: “My name is not Reilly”.
+eyes, the figure says slowly and menacingly: “My name…not Reilly”.

-towards the end of the play.
-The ‘Reject’ has tracked down Blaine to his
+10, towards the end of the play.
+The ‘Reject’ has tracked Blaine down to

 growing political in-fighting between Rex Industries and the Government.

-The Reject has at last discovered it’s original identity – ‘he’ is James
+The Reject has at last discovered it’s original identity – James

-Robinson, the man who was killed when Blaine crashed his car into that of
+Robinson, the other man who was killed in the head-on car collision in

-another in

 1969.
 Robinson’s mind had also been pulled over into the 22nd-Century,

-but unlike Blaine had been forced to wander in limbo until the
+but unlike Blaine he had been forced to wander in limbo until the

 opportunity arose to inhabit Reilly’s host body.
-This temporary body
+However, this temporary

 Marie is distressed by the Reject’s